Technology

 Rectification

-The error rectification process in any type of error is described below:
+The error rectification process for any type of error is described below:

 • The first step is to determine the error.
-This information can be gathered from the display screen but it is also possible it is not too explaining.
+This information can be gathered from the display screen, but it is also possible that it is not too explained.

 • Go to the previous screen to find the error location.